 For projects involving an owner-occupied residence, there is a requirement to give notice where the contractor is not dealing directly with the owner.
 In other words, for a residence, if the contractor is a subcontractor to a general, there is a Pre-Lien Notice requirement.

 The contractor must give the Pre-Lien Notice to the property owner within 30 days of first performing work if the project relates to existing construction and within 60 days of first performing work if the project relates to new residential construction.
-The Notice is not required to be recorded.
-Failure to give the Pre-Lien Notice within the prescribed time frame voids any further attempts to perfect the lien.
+The Notice is not required to be recorded for pre-existing structures.
+The Notice is required to be recorded for new residential construction within the same 60 day period.
+Failure to give the Pre-Lien Notice (and record it in the case of new residential construction) within the prescribed time frame voids any further attempts to perfect the lien.

 Requirements of a Notice of Intention to File Mechanic’s Lien